phuria/under-query/docs/object_references.rst

 ----------------

 Table reference is the most commonly used in table's column context.
-Therefore, here is helper method that which returns reference directly to column.
+Therefore, here is helper method that returns reference directly to column.

 .. code-block:: php